SWATGenXSWATGenX

 Scope and intent

-These are calibration examples for two controlled basins.
-They are meant to show how a generated SWAT+ project moves through initialization, calibration, verification, and sensitivity analysis.
-They are not intended to claim national predictive skill.
+These are calibration examples.
+The two controlled basins show how a generated SWAT+ project moves through initialization, calibration, verification, and sensitivity analysis on compact single-gauge watersheds; the regional cascade tier below shows the same platform operating at fleet scale — 57k–77k-HRU basins with rosters of dozens of gauges.
+None of it is intended to claim national predictive skill.

-Each model below includes (1) a compact model identity record, (2) interactive figures sourced from the same exported artifacts used in the publication, and (3) a Morris-ranked parameter subset and split-sample metrics table for quick comparison.
+Each controlled-basin example below includes (1) a compact model identity record, (2) interactive figures sourced from the same exported artifacts used in the publication, and (3) a Morris-ranked parameter subset and split-sample metrics table for quick comparison.

 Parameter bounds and transformation rules come from the SWATGenX calibration template documented on /calibration-methods.
 For each basin below, the calibration run uses a Morris-trimmed subset of those candidate parameters.